RTechAI/esp32p4-ui-studio/studio/GETTING_STARTED FORGEUI_STUDIO.md

 FIRST_TIME_FORGEUI_SETUP.bat
 ```

+This utility prepares, validates and repairs the ForgeUI development environment.

-The setup utility will automatically:
+It will automatically:

 - ✓ Verify Node.js
 - ✓ Verify npm